eduardz1/CUDA-Path-Tracer/report/report.typ

     [*`NUM_SAMPLES`*], [64],
     [*`NUM_IMAGES`*], [4],
     [*`DEPTH`*], [4],
-    [*`AVG_WITH_THRUST`*], [true],
+    [*`AVG_WITH_THRUST`*], [`true`],
-    [*`STATE`*], [curandState],
+    [*`STATE`*], [`curandState`],
     table.hline(stroke: 2pt),
   )

-  // Restate the purpose or objective of the assignment.
-Was the exercise successful in fulfilling its intended purpose?
-Why was it (or wasn’t it)?
-Summarize your results.
-Draw general conclusions based on your results (what did you learn?)
 ]

 = Conclusions

 In summary, in our work we parallelized a classical path tracer.
 Using different CUDA tools and solutions, we were able to generate high-quality images in a reasonable time.
-The results look promising and we developed a solid base for potential extension of this work in the future.
+The results look promising, and we developed a solid base for potential extension of this work in the future.

 We learned a lot about the CUDA programming model and the various tools that NVIDIA provides to developers.
 We also developed a better understanding of the path tracing algorithm and the various optimizations that can be applied to it.
-We came to understand the limitations that even embarrassingly parallel algorithms can have (see the ray bouncing algorithm).
+Furthermore, we came to understand the limitations that even embarrassingly parallel algorithms can have (see the ray bouncing algorithm).